nihara96/simple-whatsapp-widget/README.md

 The WhatsAppWidget component accepts several optional props to customize its appearance and behavior.
 Here are the available props:

-**phoneNumber**: Specify the phone number to which the WhatsApp messages should be sent.
-**autoOpen**: Set it to true to automatically open the WhatsApp chat widget when the component is mounted.
-**message**: Provide a pre-defined message that will be included in the initial WhatsApp message.
-**className**: Add custom CSS classes to the WhatsApp chat widget container.
+-**phoneNumber**: Specify the phone number to which the WhatsApp messages should be sent. -**autoOpen**: Set it to true to automatically open the WhatsApp chat widget when the component is mounted. -**message**: Provide a pre-defined message that will be included in the initial WhatsApp message. -**className**: Add custom CSS classes to the WhatsApp chat widget container.

 Example usage with props: